LLNL/CHAI/docs/sphinx/getting_started.rst

   $ make

-For more advanced configuration you can use standard CMake variables.
+For more advanced configuration, see :doc:`advanced_configuration`.

 -----------
 Basic Usage